iambst/CYBR8420_Titans_SA_Project/Threat_Modeling/DesigningforSoftwareSecurityEngineering.md

 ## Threat Model Diagram

 ## Threat Model Analysis
+Threat: An adversary can gain access to sensitive data in database
+Mitigation: Nextcloud offers multiple layers of encryption for data.
+First, data is protected when being transferred between clients and servers as well as between servers.
+Second, data can be encrypted on storage; end-to-end encryption is provided to the clients.However column level Encryption is not provided in Nextcloud.Hence there is a need to implement Column Level Data Encryption.

 Threat: An adversary can gain unauthorized  access to database due to loose authorization rules
 Mitigation: It is mentioned that Nextcloud administrators  are ultimately trusted.
 It is for example expected behavior that a Nextcloud administrator can execute arbitrary code.Hence no proper mitigation is provided for this threat of Elevation of privilges.